FIRST STEP ACT

 • Was Voluntary surrender an option?

-“Dynamic” factors can change over the course of a person’s incarceration.
+“Dynamic” factors can change throughout a person’s incarceration.

 • Infraction convictions (any)